oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  1. A `TypeName`, which is simply a string used to refer to that type.
- 1. The `BaseType` of the type, which is one of the either the five "Primitive" (or, altneratively, "scalar") type or one of the seven "Complex" (or, alternatively, "compound" types), as shown in Figure 3-1.
+ 1. The `BaseType` of the type, which is one of the either the five "Primitive" (or, alternatively, "scalar") type or one of the seven "Complex" (or, alternatively, "compound" types), as shown in Figure 3-1.
  1. Zero or more of the available JADN `TypeOptions` that refine